-BIB 440 Geography and Culture of the Biblical Lands Credit, 3 sem. hrs.
+BIB 440 Geography and Culture of the Biblical Lands

 Travel and study in the biblical lands under the guidance of a Mississippi College faculty member.
 The course will include lectures, corollary reading, a travel journal, and a research paper.

 BIB 490 Special Topics